Posted on: 20 April 2017

 New technologies, Innovation and Entrepreneurship Tackling Human Trafficking

-The fifth webinar of the New technologies, Innovation and Entrepreneurship Tackling Human Trafficking webinar series will be held on Thursday, April 20 , 2017.
+The fifth webinar of the New technologies, Innovation and Entrepreneurship Tackling Human Trafficking webinar series was held on Thursday, April 20 , 2017.

 With the altering terrain of cyberspace, criminal activity has been greatly impacted.
 Law enforcement and other key stakeholders face new challenges with addressing this crime.
 However, technology provides significant avenues to discovering and identifying human trafficking.